DefectDojo/django-DefectDojo/docs/content/en/usage/features.md

 run the deduplication in the foreground process, use:

 {{< highlight bash >}}
-docker-compose exec uwsgi ./manage.py dedupe --dedupe-sync
+docker-compose exec uwsgi ./manage.py dedupe --dedupe_sync
 {{< / highlight >}}

 Please note the deduplication process is resource intensive and can take a long time to complete